AB de Villiers: Gaining attention

 For his performances in 2009 and 2010, he was named in the World Test XI by the ICC, and was also named in the World ODI XI in 2010.

 2011 Cricket World Cup

 AB de Villiers scored two successive centuries in the 2011 World Cup.
 He became the first South African to score two centuries in a single World Cup and the fifth batsman after Mark Waugh, Saeed Anwar, Rahul Dravid and Matthew Hayden to score two consecutive centuries in a single World Cup tournament.
 He also became the 16th batsman to score two or more centuries in one World Cup tournament.
-AB de Villiers' strike rate of 136.73 is the highest among South African batsmen who have scored centuries in World Cup matches.
-With his third player of the match award in World Cups, De Villiers is joint second with Jacques Kallis on the list of South African players with most match awards in World Cups.
+His strike rate of 136.73 is the highest among South African batsmen who have scored centuries in World Cup matches.
+With his third player of the match award in World Cups, de Villiers is joint second with Jacques Kallis on the list of South African players with most match awards in World Cups.
 Lance Klusener heads the list with five awards.